fiqus/fiqus-web-front/src/content/posts/en/graphql.md

 };

-// Creamos la instancia del servidor const server = new ApolloServer({ typeDefs, resolvers });
+// Instantiate the apollo server const server = new ApolloServer({ typeDefs, resolvers });

-// Inicializamos el servidor
+// Start the server
 server.listen().then(({ url }) => {
  console.log(`Server ready at ${url}`);
 });